How Google dropped the ball with Gmail privacy issues

 4. Zoho Mail

-Zohomail.eu is one of the best security options for small businesses who want to protect the email privacy of their clients and themselves.
+Zohomail.eu is one of the best alternatives to Gmail for small businesses who want to protect the email privacy of their clients and themselves.
 Group accounts for up to 25 members are free of charge, so most small businesses should be fine, and it works nicely with various browsers, Excel and Word.

 On the downside, Zoho might not offer enough space in free mode for serious users, although DKIM and SPF authentication and excellent filters make it as secure as most services on this list.